 \section{Introduction}

-The increased installation of surveillance cameras in public and private spaces driven by advancements in low-cost imaging technology has led to a dramatic increase in the amount of surveillance video data generated daily~\cite{review_1, review_2}.
-Since continuous human monitoring of these numerous surveillance video feeds is neither practical nor reliable to detect violent behaviors, there is a significant interest in developing deep learning models that can reliably and efficiently detect violence in surveillance videos.
+The widespread deployment of low-cost surveillance cameras in public and private spaces has led to an explosion of video data.
+Continuous human monitoring of these feeds is neither practical nor reliable for detecting violent behavior, motivating robust and efficient deep learning approaches for automated surveillance violence detection.